Should Marijuanas Be Legalized? Pros and Cons of Weed

 This issue remains one of the cons of legalizing weed until further research can clear up these inconsistencies.

-Conclusion of the Pros and Cons of Legalizing Marijuana
+Conclusion of the Pros and Cons of Legalizing Weed

 As of now, it seems that of the various pros and cons of marijuana legalization, the benefits outweigh the drawbacks.
 It wouldn’t surprise many cannabis proponents that the pros of marijuana will continue to grow while the cons of marijuana legalization will decrease.